 and one heavy company.
 The fast rifle companies and machine gun company

 were all equiped with VW-166 schwimmwagen to increase their cross-country

-mobility.
-The second battalion was reformed into the second battalion
+14 October 1942, the staff of Langemarck regiment headquarters and second battalion was reformed into the staff and second battalion

 as SS-Panzergrenadier Division "Das Reich" to fit its combat

-the commander of SS-Panzer Regiment 2 in 1943.
+ability.
+SS-Hauptsturmführer Christian Tychsen remained command of the second battalion and took command of the SS-Panzer Regiment 2 in 1943.
 The fast rifle regiment

 "Langemarck" had only one battalion after the second battalion

-left the regiment but they distinguished themselves in the battle of Kharkov
+left the regiment but they distinguished themselves in the third battle of Kharkov/Ukraine